How Politics Influence Global Health

 Since the beginning, PIH leaders knew that real advancement toward a universal right to health would only be possible through strong partnerships.
 Our goal is not to expand across the globe, but to partner with governments and organizations who invite us to work together.
 PIH's collaboration with national governments, local districts, organizations in the private and public sectors, and civil societies helps drive all our health system strengthening work, everywhere.

-“What makes PIH unique is that we provide clinical care and provide evidence to the Ministry [of Health] of our impact through a system strengthening model,” Danielle Sharp, director of policy and partnerships, said.
+“What makes PIH unique is that we provide clinical care and provide evidence to the Ministry [of Health] of our impact through a system strengthening model,” Danielle Sharp, director of policy and partnerships for PIH Lesotho, said.
 “And through that accompaniment model, [we] are then able to transform the health system.”

 PIH’s approach to accompaniment includes working side-by-side with our friends and colleagues at all levels, whether they are community-based, state health authorities, or global health advocates, to deliver the highest quality care.
 We call on those in power, from local legislators to world leaders, to advance equitable health care.

-“Health care is a human right and a public good that is best designed and delivered at scale through government,” Dr. Maxo Luma, executive director of PIH Liberia, said.
+“Health care is a human right and a public good that is best designed and delivered at scale through government,” Ashley Damewood, director of policy and partnerships for PIH Liberia, said.

 Through accompaniment, PIH teams around the world aim to influence legislation, funding, and programmatic decisions to support the movement for global health equity.